Bodanich97/gui_python/Lab1.md

 8. What is the difference between @staticmethod and @classmethod in Python?
 9. How to implement abstract class in Python?
 10. How does Python's super() work with multiple inheritance?
-11. How to implement method overloading in Python
+11. How to implement method overloading in Python?
 12. How to implement operators overloading in Python?
 13. Describe the principles of the following design patterns: iterator, abstract factory, singleton, decorator.

 Exercises:
 1. Implement the following design patterns: iterator, abstract factory, singleton, decorator.
 2. Write a program(s) to test your patterns.